About this Event

 In recent years, the political environment seems overwhelmed with two phenomena: “fake news” and negative campaigning.
 While few would agree that fake news is a legitimate part of campaigning, it is hard to stop because we won’t stop looking at it.
 We’re attracted to negativity as well, but perversely, negative campaigns may actually be valuable to voters.

 During this talk, join Professor David P. Redlawsk to explore insights from political psychology research that help explain why both phenomena are ubiquitous and unlikely to end any time soon.

-This lecture is in conjunction with the exhibition The Trail to the Voting Booth: The Evolution of Political Campaigns and Ephemera, which will be available online during Fall 2020 and on view in the Special Collections Gallery in Morris Library during Spring 2021.
+This lecture is in conjunction with the exhibition Trail to the Voting Booth: An Exploration of Political Ephemera, which is now available online.

 Redlawsk calls himself a “recovering politician” due to his experience in “real-world” politics.
 He has lost and won local elections in Pennsylvania and New Jersey, served as a county’s Democratic chairperson during the 2004 Iowa Caucuses, and was selected as a delegate to the 2008 Democratic National Convention.